*Originally SDS’s 500th post, I’ve now updated it*

 The first is that for a guy without a plan this hasn’t gone too badly.

-Essentially, this archive takes and stores snapshots of websites.
 So I was delighted to find that I could scroll back and see the different iterations of the site, from superdstuff.blogspot.com to present day.
 That delight quickly morphed into horror as I looked at some of the ‘designs’ I’d used for the site over the years.
-I’m happy with how the site looks now…but there were dark times, before WordPress.
+I’m very happy with how the site looks now but there were dark times.

 Without Blogger I’d never have got started so I do have a lot of time for it and what it offers.
 But damn, it wasn’t pretty.
 Learning as I went was a great experience that lead to a series of decisions.
 Sometimes those decisions were great.
-Other times…let’s say they were less than stellar.
+Other times not so much.

-I know what your thinking.
-What did the site look like?
-Let me show you.
+You’re likely keen to see the ‘designs’ the site has been through.
 Take it as you will – a cautionary tale or one of growth.
-Either way this is the history of Super Super Stuff and I’m happy to share it with you.
+Either way this is the history of Super Duper Stuff and I’m happy to share it with you.